 Here are eight ways you can leverage your career center website to improve equity and access to career resources:

 If you want to scale up your support for underprivileged students and alumni, an important first step is to add identity pages to your website.
 Each page should be dedicated to a specific identity/affinity population (LGBTQIA+, BIPOC, first-generation, veterans, women, etc.) and filled with resources tailored to their interests and needs.

 This will help you:

 - Communicate that the institution cares about them, regardless of who they are.

 - Build a one-stop-shop of all the opportunities, connections, and resources that are relevant to how they identify.

-- Offer underprivileged students and alumni what they need—based on what matters to them—at their own time, place, and pace.
+- Offer underrepresented students and alumni what they need—based on what matters to them—at their own time, place, and pace.

-For example, in the GIF below, you can see how the University of Washington Career and Internship Center did this with their LGBTQ+ community page.
+In the GIF below, you can see how the University of Washington Career and Internship Center built out their LGBTQ+ community page.
 Note how they pulled in internal resources (like blog posts written by their team and webinars) and external resources (like LinkedIn Learning courses and Candid Career videos).
 More on that in the next section.

 After launching their eight community pages in early 2020, UW’s Career and Internship Center saw a 66% increase in overall users from 2020 to 2021.
 Several of their identity pages also saw massive increases in that time frame, including: